Taking Care of Your Child’s Teeth

 II.
 When is the first dental visit?

-- The first dental visit should be at about age 1 to 1 and 1/2 or 6 months after the first tooth.
+- The first dental visit should be after the first tooth and/or by age 1.
 It is important to have your child’s first teeth examined.
 Dental problems can begin early.
 Children with healthy teeth can eat better, develop better speech, and dental cavities can cause a permanent state of infection in your child.

 - Usually the first visit is just a visual exam—usually on mom of dad’s lap.
 Going to the dentist is just like a well child exam at your child’s doctor.
 We want to be sure we support healthy teeth, not just see the dentist when there is a problem!